leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/decimate.rst

 All Boundaries
    When enabled, all vertices along the boundaries of faces are dissolved.
-   This can give nicer results when using a high *Angle Limit*.
+   This can give better results when using a high *Angle Limit*.